 Kaimana Chee was born and raised in the small towns of Hau’ula and La’ie, HI, on the north shore of O’ahu.
 Growing up in the “catering business,” Kaimana learned his craft from his parents, grandparents, and other relatives who specialized in traditional Polynesian, Hawaiian and Asian cooking techniques.
 While he never attended formal culinary school, Kaimana honed in on those techniques through his travel across the continental U.S. and Japan.
 In 2007, Kaimana opened Sava’s Lunchwagon, a food truck that served the north shore and windward O’ahu.
 Shortly after, Kaimana moved to the east coast to develop and expand on his culinary skills.
-Kaimana is joined by Sous Chef James Bratton and Justin Boyd, key leaders in our culinary team.
-Rachel Partoza is a rockstar too!
+Kaimana is joined by Chef de Cuisine Justin Boyd.
+We can’t forget Rockstar Rachel Partoza too!

 Television and Competitions